 There are five levels to South Africa's lockdown.
 At the strictest level of lockdown (Level 5), all non-essential activity outside the home is banned, while at Level 1, the lowest level of alert, all areas of the economy are again opened but with strict safety and social distancing protocols in place.

-Travellers arriving by air will only be allowed to arrive at King Shaka airport in Durban, OR Tambo International in Joburg or at Cape Town International Airport.
-International travellers to South Africa will be required to present a negative test result (conducted within 72 hours prior to arrival) or be subjected to mandatory quarantine in South Africa at their own cost.
-Passengers will also be screened at borders and if found to be symptomatic will be required to be tested again and held in quarantine until a new negative test result is received.
-Visitors to South Africa will also be required to download the Covid Alert South Africa Mobile App.
+International travellers to South Africa are required to present a negative test result (conducted within 72 hours prior to arrival) or be subjected to mandatory quarantine in South Africa at their own cost.
+Passengers are screened at borders and if found to be symptomatic will be required to be tested again and held in quarantine until a new negative test result is received.
+Visitors to South Africa are also required to download the Covid Alert South Africa Mobile App.

 Travel may be restricted to and from certain countries that have high infection rates.
 Read more about South Africa's rules on travel to and from 'High Risk' countries here.